nielsdelestinne/StarSheet/README.md

  # StarSheet

- A Starfinder character sheet creator and manager
+ A Starfinder character sheet creator and manager (work in progress)

- Inline-style:
  ![StarSheet - Work in Progress](starsheet_wip.png "StarSheet - Work in Progress")

  ## Usage